Women elected to the House of Commons

 The Liaison Committee has held oral evidence sessions with the Prime Minister since 2002.

 The Liaison Committee was formally established in 1980, following the creation of departmental select committees in 1979.
-However, since 1967 select committee chairs had met to co-ordinate administrative matters.
+Prior to this, select committee chairs had been meeting to co-ordinate administrative matters since 1967.

-The Liaison Committee comprises all the chairs of select committees in the House of Commons and in the 2019 Parliament is chaired by an additional member, appointed by the House.
+The Liaison Committee comprises all the chairs of select committees in the House of Commons and is chaired by a member chosen by the committee.
+In the 2019 Parliament it was chaired by an additional member, appointed by the House.
 It considers matters relating to select committees and has administrative, advisory and co-ordinating roles.
 It advises House authorities on select committee matters; determines which select committee reports are debated; considers issues facing committees; reviews committee practice; and takes oral evidence from the Prime Minister.

 Although the Prime Minister answers parliamentary questions in the Commons chamber, the Prime Minister traditionally refused to appear before parliamentary committees.

 Until around 2000, the Liaison Committee focused on administering the select committee system.
-Then it repositioned itself with a key report which sought to rebalance the relationship between Parliament and government, and staked a claim for its suitability as a forum through which the Prime Minister could be scrutinised.[1]
-The Liaison Committee’s proposal to take evidence from the Prime Minister was rejected in 2000 and in 2001.
-However, in 2002, Tony Blair, himself, suggested that he appear before the Committee twice a year.
+Then it repositioned itself with a key report which sought to rebalance the relationship between Parliament and government, and staked a claim for its suitability as a forum through which the Prime Minister could be scrutinised.0[1] The Liaison Committee’s proposal to take evidence from the Prime Minister was rejected in 2000 and in 2001.
+However, in 2002, Tony Blair himself suggested that he appear before the committee twice a year.

 The sessions have become a regular feature.
-This scrutiny mechanism has operated since 2002, and the Liaison Committee has questioned six Prime Ministers.
-Between 2002 and 2023, 50 sessions have been held.
+This scrutiny mechanism has operated since 2002 and in that time the Liaison Committee has questioned seven Prime Ministers.
+Between 2002 and 2025, 53 sessions have been held.
 Initially the Prime Minister appeared for 2½ hours, twice a year.
 In the 2010 Parliament this was increased to three appearances a year of 90 minutes apiece.
-The sessions have been described as “a significant advance in the scrutiny of the Prime Minister”.[3]
+The sessions have been described as “a significant advance in the scrutiny of the Prime Minister”.2F2F[3] Before its first session with Keir Starmer, in the 2024 Parliament, the committee chair Dame Meg Hillier invited him to appear four times a year (PDF).

 [1] Liaison Committee, Shifting the Balance: Select Committees and the Executive, 3 March 2000, HC 300 1999-2000; and Liaison Committee, Shifting the Balance: Unfinished Business, March 2001, HC 321 2000-01